Tank Inspection Robotics

 BSI robotic equipment is delivered in a range of sizes and deployment options from scanners that are maneuvered manually around the floor to multi-sensor remotely operated robots.

 In-service tank inspection manual scanners are not motorized.
 They are deployed into a tank manually.
 One or more technicians, located on the roof of the tank, manipulate the scanner along the tank floor in a predetermined pattern that satisfies specific customer inspection criteria.
 As with other BSI products, the robotic solutions utilize ultrasonic thickness measurement as the primary measurement technique.
 During the inspection, the operator records the scanner path manually and data analysis is conducted on-site or off-site.
 Automatic navigation solutions are also available.
+Daily reports are produced.

 - Where unknown conditions exist